arorark77/arorark77.github.io/02-Homework/README.md

 ## Validation

-Verified all links are working and pages are responsvive depending on varied screen sizes, verified use of semantic html elements and valid html
+Verified all links are working and pages are responsive depending on varied screen sizes, verified use of semantic html elements and valid html

 ## Observations and Learning opportunity

-This excercise provided a great learning opportunity to build a multipage site using bootstrap framework from scratch.
+This exercise provided a great learning opportunity to build a multipage site using bootstrap framework from scratch.
 It was my first exposure building a multipage site from start to finish and exposed me to lot of new things and learning opportunity.